Account setup with modern authentication in Exchange Online

 Summary: How users with modern authentication-enabled accounts can quickly set up their Outlook for iOS and Android accounts in Exchange Online.

 Outlook for iOS and Android offers a solution called AutoDetect that helps end-users quickly setup their accounts.
 AutoDetect will first determine which type of account a user has, based on the SMTP domain.
-Account types that are covered by this service include Office 365, Outlook.com, Google, Yahoo, and iCloud.
+Account types that are covered by this service include Microsoft 365, Office 365, Outlook.com, Google, Yahoo, and iCloud.
 Next, AutoDetect will make the appropriate configurations to the app on the user's device based on that account type.
-This saves time for users and eliminates the need for manual input of configuration settings like hostname and port number.
+This solution saves time for users and eliminates the need for manual input of configuration settings like hostname and port number.

 The following images show an example of account configuration via AutoDetect:

-In the event that AutoDetect fails for a user, the following images show an alternative account configuration path using manual configuration:
+If AutoDetect fails for a user, the following images show an alternative account configuration path using manual configuration:

 The following images show an example of account configuration via single sign-on for a first-time user: